FrontasticGmbH/common/docs/php/JsonSerializer.md

 *Prepares an object for json serialization.
 Does *not* actually encode it as JSON.*

-Is there a sensible refactoring to reduce this methods compleixty?
+Is there a sensible refactoring to reduce this methods complexity?
 Otherwise we consider it fine, since its tested anyways:

 Argument|Type|Default|Description